 How the American Rescue Plan is Delivering for Pennsylvania

-- VACCINES: As of today, 5.9 million doses had been administered in the state, 2.2 million of which were administered since the bill was signed on March 11th.
+- VACCINES: As of Sunday 4.3 million doses had been administered in the state, 500,000 of which were administered since the bill was signed on March 12th.

-- DIRECT PAYMENTS: In Pennsylvania, 5.8 million households will receive direct payments worth up to $1,400 per person.
-This relief will be a lifeline for the state’s 2.8 million people who reported difficulty in covering normal household expenses.
+- DIRECT PAYMENTS: In Pennsylvania more than 8.1 million adults (86 percent of all Pennsylvania adults) and 2.8 million children (84 percent of all Pennsylvania children) will receive direct payments worth up to $1,400.
+This relief will be a lifeline for the state’s 2.75 million people who reported difficulty in covering normal household expenses.

-- CHILD TAX CREDIT: On top of the direct payments, more than 2.3 million Pennsylvania children will receive additional relief starting in July of up to $1,600 each helping 140,000 Pennsylvania children move out of poverty.
+- CHILD TAX CREDIT: On top of the direct payments, 2,368,000 Pennsylvania children will benefit from up to $1,600 each worth of additional relief starting in July lifting 140,000 Pennsylvania children out of poverty.

 - EARNED INCOME TAX CREDIT: An additional $1,000 will be available to 697,000 Pennsylvania workers with no children including many essential workers.

-- LAYOFFS & SERVICE CUTS PREVENTION: Cities, counties, and the state will receive $13.7 billion to help prevent service cuts and layoffs.
+- LAYOFFS & SERVICE CUTS PREVENTION: Cities, counties, and the state itself will receive $12.1 billion to help prevent service cuts and layoffs.

-- MORE AFFORDABLE HEALTH CARE: A Pennsylvania family of four with an income of 4 times the federal poverty level (about $51,000 for a single person and $105,000 for a family of four) that purchases their health insurance on an ACA marketplace would see their monthly premiums drop by $605.
+- MORE AFFORDABLE HEALTH CARE: A Pennsylvania family of four with an income of 4 times the federal poverty level that purchases their health insurance on an ACA marketplace would see their monthly premiums drop by $605.